 Willi Geller – an exemplary dental technician, entrepreneur and visionary celebrated his 80th birthday in early August.
 I had the unique opportunity to exclusively interview him for the ZZS Zahn-Zeitung Schweiz (Dental Journal of Switzerland).
 And the life story I heard was exciting throughout.

 It is not that easy to arrange a meeting with Willi Geller.
 There is no getting around his employee Birgit Spitznagel.
 Friendly but determinedly, the e-mails asking for an interview are blocked.
 Birgit has been covering Willi Geller’s back for more than 20 years now.
-Only after continuously insisting that I know Mr. Geller from the past and with the help of the mutual friend Bertrand Thiévent, the date for the interview is finally agreed upon.
+Only after continuously insisting that I know Mr. Geller from the past the date for the interview is finally agreed upon.
 And it turns out to be all the more cordial.

 Willi Geller invites to visit him in his premises in Weinbergstraße in Zurich on a summery afternoon.
 His Oral Design laboratory is also in the gorgeous, manorial art nouveau villa.
 The characterisation «artist’s workshop» is definitely more appropriate here.
 High rooms, warm light shining through the large windows, pots, porcelain furnaces and brushes are standing around everywhere all in a tumble.
 This is where one of the most famous and most influential dental technicians worldwide lives out his creativity.

 In the cosy garden we meet for coffee, amaretti, cheese and wine.
-Willi Geller invited some friends: dental technician colleague Bertrand Thiévent and dentist Dr. Steffen Ulbrich – and of course Birgit Spitznagel is also there.
+Willi Geller invited some friends: as dentist Dr. Steffen Ulbrich – and of course Birgit Spitznagel is also there.

 We have to wait for Mr. Geller for a moment, he still has to cast an impression, as he lets us know from the plaster kitchen.
 I have to smile and think, even with almost 80 years, Willi Geller is still a thoroughbred dental technician.
 And the exceptional talent for porcelain produces his plaster models himself?